An 'unprecedented' storm is hitting the West as another continues to pile snow on the Midwest

 Significant travel delays and road closures because of dangerous travel conditions were also expected across California, the service said.

-In Santa Barbara County, officials issued a Debris Flow Evacuation Warning Tuesday night after heavy rainfall around the area burned by the Cave Fire.
+In Santa Barbara County, officials warned that heavy rain could cause dangerous debris flows at and below the areas burned this week by the Cave Fire.

 "If you live or are near creeks and streams be aware that they may experience high flows and can rise quickly.
 If a debris flow occurs, and it is unsafe to leave, or you are unable to leave, go to high ground," the county said.